prasser/swtknob/README.md

 ```

 The string "[type]" will be replaced by the type of range (i.e., integer or decimal) and the string "[range]"
-will be replaced by a representation of the current range.
+will be replaced by "[minimum, maximum]".

 Example
 ------